Bill Dineen

 William Patrick "Foxy" Dineen (September 18, 1932 – December 10, 2016) was a Canadian professional ice hockey player and head coach.
 He played in the National Hockey League (NHL) for the Detroit Red Wings and Chicago Black Hawks between 1953 and 1958.
 The rest of his career, which lasted from 1953 to 1971, was spent in the minor leagues.
 After his playing career Dineen became a coach and worked in the World Hockey Association from 1972 to 1979.
 He was the head coach for the Houston Aeros for all six seasons before coaching the New England Whalers for the 1978-79 season.
 The architect of a team in roster construction, Dineen's Aeros reached the playoffs in every season of their history and won the Avco World Trophy twice.
-Dineen won 318 games in the WHA, the most in league history.
+Dineen won 318 games in the regular season and 44 in the playoffs, each of which being the most in WHA history.

 He coached in the American Hockey League in the 1980s, where he won two Calder Cups with the Adirondack Red Wings.
 He was hired to coach the Philadelphia Flyers of the NHL from 1991 to 1993.
 Throughout his career, Dineen was traded for Bob Bailey on three occasions.

 Playing career

 He began his career by playing two seasons for the St. Michael's Majors of the OHL.
-He spent 5 years playing for the Detroit Red Wings from 1954-1958.
+He spent five years playing for the Detroit Red Wings from 1954-1958.
 He won the Stanley Cup twice with the team, in 1954 and 1955.
 He later played briefly for the Chicago Black Hawks.
 After 1958, however, he spent the rest of his playing career in the minor leagues with various teams including the Buffalo Bisons, Cleveland Barons, Rochester Americans, Quebec Aces, Seattle Totems, and the Denver Spurs.

 Coaching career

-After his retirement as a player Dineen went into coaching.
+After his retirement as a player, Dineen went into coaching.
 He spent six years behind the bench of the Houston Aeros of the World Hockey Association—the entirety of the team's existence—where he coached Gordie Howe for four seasons and won two championships.
 After the Aeros disbanded, he was hired to coach the New England Whalers in 1978-79, but was fired late in the season.
 In six years with the Adirondack Red Wings he was twice named the American Hockey League's coach of the year and won two Calder Cup titles.
 He was later named head coach of the Philadelphia Flyers in 1992 where he got to coach his son Kevin.
 He was the oldest rookie coach in the history of the NHL.
 He was fired by the Flyers after 1993.